Terry-Migwi/Data-Cleaning/README.md

-# Week-3-IP-Colab-Notebook
+## Title

 MTN Cote d'Ivore Data Analysis Workings

-This repo contains my workings on colab Notebook for MTN Cote d'Ivoire.
+# Author

+Terry Migwi

+## Project Description

+This project involves data cleaning for data of MTN Cote d'Ivoire, Analysis and making Recommendations based on the findings from the Analysis.
 The data provided was for three days.

-The project involved data cleaning for the data provided for three days and conducting analysis and recommendations
+## Installation
+Clone the repository from github and enter the url https://github.com/Data-Cleaning